 - Ofer Guthman - SMT minimal core, and SAT techniques.

-- Maor Weizmann - new proof methods for regression verification.
+Maor Weizmann (2016) - new proof methods for regression verification.
+See Maor's thesis.

 - Vadim Ryvchin (2014) - Core algorithms for SAT and SAT-related problems.
 See Vadim's thesis.

 - Dima Elenbogen (2014) - Proving mutual termination of programs.
 See Dima's thesis.